sadmicrowave/drivemap/README.md

 # Drive Map, Bash Automatic Drive Mapping Tool
 Drive Map is an automatic drive mapping tool for Mac OS X, which maps local network servers when the computer initially logs in, wakes, and sleeps.
-The tool utilizes the keychain access app in Mac OS X to retrieve generic internet passwords associated with usernames tied to server paths you wish to mount.
+The tool utilizes the keychain access app in Mac OS X to retrieve generic internet and network passwords associated with usernames tied to server paths you wish to mount.

 Drive Map is maintained by sadmicrowave and is distributed under GNU GPL 3.

+# Installation
+Install and start the drive map program, including the `sleepwatcher` utility by running the following command from the project directory:

+`
+$ ./INSTALL
+`

 # Common Usage
 List the servers and usernames you wish to mount in the supplied "MOUNTLIST" file in the following format:
-<SERVERNAME>;<USERNAME>.
-Ensure, the username is associated with a
-password in the keychain access application as an internet password.
+`<SERVERNAME>;<USERNAME>`.
+Ensure, the username is associated with a password in the keychain access application as an internet or network password.

 ## Source content

-Here you can find a description of files and directory distributed with Drive Map:
+Here you can find a description of files and directories distributed with Drive Map:

 * AUTHORS   : development team of Drive Map
 * ChangeLog : log of changes
 * LICENSE   : GNU GPL3 details
+* MOUNTLIST.txt : List of directories to auto-mount
+* INSTALL : Bash script to install dependencies and place .plist files
+* README.md : This ReadMe file
 * MapNetworkDrive.sh    : source in Bash
+*  bin :
+   *  SleepWatcherDaemon.plist : .plist config to autostart the sleepwatcher utility on system start
+   *  MapNetworkDrive.plist : .plist config to autostart drive map on system start
+   *  sleepwatcher_2.2 : source code for sleepwatcher utility

 ## Licence